AsmaKhan40/Traffic_Accident_Analysis/README.md

 📊 Visualization (Power BI)

-Built an interactive dashboard with insights such as:
+Built an interactive 3 pages dashboard with insights such as:

 Accident trends by year & month